betaflight/betaflight/docs/Getting Started.md

 ## Software setup

-Now that your board has pins on it, you are ready to connect it to your PC and flash it with CF. Install the Chromium browser or Google Chrome to your PC, if you don't have it already, add the [Cleanflight Configurator](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb) to it, and start it.
+Now that your board has pins on it, you are ready to connect it to your PC and flash it with CF. Install the Chromium browser or Google Chrome to your PC, if you don't have it already, add the [INAV Configurator](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb) to it, and start it.

 Then follow these instructions for [Installation](Installation.md) of the firmware to the FC.

-## Cleanflight Configuration
+## INAV Configuration

 Your FC should now be running CF, and you should be able to connect to it using the Configurator.
 If that is not the case, please go back to the previous sections and follow the steps carefully.